 Carlson’s law, also called the “Law of homogeneous sequences,” states that interrupted work will be less effective and will take more time than if completed in a continuous manner.

-While such a statement may look obvious, Carlson’s law reminds us that focusing one task at a time for an extended period yields better results than constantly switching back and forth between tasks.
+While such a statement may look obvious, Carlson’s law reminds us that focusing one task at a time for an extended period yields overall better results than constantly switching back and forth between tasks.
 Because of the inevitable delays required to “get back to effective work” after each interruption, the entire task’s duration will be longer.

 Carlson’s Law or “Law of homogeneous sequences – Illustration